boazbk/tcs/lec_01_introduction.md

 Theoretical computer science is concerned with  the _inherent_ properties of algorithms and computation; namely, those properties that are _independent_ of current technology.
 We ask some questions that were already pondered by the Babylonians, such as "what is the best way to multiply two numbers?", but also questions that rely on cutting-edge science such as "could we use the effects of quantum entanglement to factor numbers faster?".

-In Computer Science parlance, a scheme such as the decimal (or sexadecimal) positional representation for numbers is known as a _data structure_, while the operations on this representations are known as _algorithms_.
+In Computer Science parlance, a scheme such as the decimal (or sexadecimal) positional representation for numbers is known as a _data structure_, while operations on such  representations are known as _algorithms_.
-Data structures and algorithms have enabled amazing applications, but their importance goes beyond  their practical utility.
+Data structures and algorithms have enabled amazing applications that have transformed human society, but their importance goes beyond  their practical utility.
 Structures from computer science, such as bits, strings, graphs, and even the notion of a program itself, as well as concepts such as universality and replication, have not just found (many) practical uses but contributed a new language and a new way to view the world.

 ## Extended Example: A faster way to multiply {#karatsubasec }